No Spin Zone: Wheel of Fortune and the Million Dollar Set-up

-For (F), ABC could put Million Dollar Bonus Cards for all 24 cards in the Bonus Wheel very easily, with neither Ms. Loewenstein nor the audience the wiser.
-I'll cover (G) in the next section more thoroughly,but for now it can be assumed trivial for ABC to issue a very easy Bonus Puzzle.
+For (F), Wheel could put Million Dollar Bonus Cards for all 24 cards in the Bonus Wheel very easily, with neither Ms. Loewenstein nor the audience the wiser.
+I'll cover (G) in the next section more thoroughly,but for now it can be assumed trivial for Wheel to issue a very easy Bonus Puzzle.

 Removing (F) and (G) from our formula results in a final probability of:

 That's about 1 in 126 players—or every 42 games!—much closer to the 27 game mark when Ms. Loewenstein won.
-ABC merely controlling for (F) and (G) allows for much more mathematical sense.
+The show merely controlling for (F) and (G) allows for much more mathematical sense.

 The CDMA Assumption

-How could ABC know that Ms. Loewenstein would solve the Bonus Puzzle, though?
-If she failed to solve this, it would be politically difficult for ABC to orchestrate another contestant spinning one million dollars from the Bonus Wheel.
+How could the producers know that Ms. Loewenstein would solve the Bonus Puzzle, though?
+If she failed to solve this, it would be politically difficult for Wheel to orchestrate another contestant spinning one million dollars from the Bonus Wheel.
 She simply had to get a ridiculously easy one (see Figure 3).